openSUSE/kernel/Documentation/filesystems/netfs_library.rst

    allocated/grabbed the page to be modified to allow the filesystem to flush conflicting state before allowing it to be modified.

-   It should return 0 if everything is now fine, -EAGAIN if the page should be regrabbed and any other error code to abort the operation.
+   It may unlock and discard the page it was given and set the caller's page pointer to NULL.
+It should return 0 if everything is now fine (``*pagep`` left set) or the op should be retried (``*pagep`` cleared) and any other error code to abort the operation.

  * ``done``